What children don't know ... hurts

 Karen Glistrup is a social worker and a psychotherapist who has specialized in family and couples-counseling for over three decades.
 Glistrup’s work continues along the path forged by renowned family therapist Jesper Juul, and, from this tradition, she has carved out entirely new approaches to topics such as children’s mental health and family life.

 Today, Glistrup runs a clinic in Denmark where she counsels families and children as well as supervises and teaches professional psychotherapists.

 Glistrup is active in the international professional community and is a much sought after speaker at conferences around the world concerning child-care and family counseling

 Or read her article "The Power of Love in the Family" - by Karen Glistrup

 This book guides and inspires professionals and parents alike to enter conversations that create a new relationship between children and parents, characterized by trust.
 The book is full of examples from the author’s countless family discussions with mentally ill parents and their children.

 "Talk about it... with every child"

 This book will help adults and children talk about mental health.
 It will also help you talk about thoughts and feelings, about happiness and suffering - and about good relationships between people.

 Mental illnesses are often kept hidden from children to protect them.
 Talk About It... however, argues that shielding children from the reality of mental illness does more harm than good.
 Children are quite capable of understanding the emotional realities of adults but are often not able to comprehend exactly what is going on.

-by Her Royal Highness Crown Prinsess Mary of Denmark.
+Read the Foreword by Her Royal Highness Crown Princess Mary of Denmark.